La1nG/Python-Excel-Trading-Algorithm/README.md

 Notes: An account with a Trading API such as Alpaca must be made then inserted where prompted.

-Currently Working on: aware-timezone information and formatting buy/sell order information neatly next to ticker info
+Currently Working on: Bracket Orders, aware-timezone information and formatting buy/sell order information neatly next to ticker info